Bosnia and Herzegovina

 Chile

-Chile's dairy sector is a pivotal part of its agricultural economy, producing 2.6 billion liters of milk annually and contributing significantly to both domestic needs and international markets.
+Chile's dairy industry is a vital part of its agricultural economy, producing approximately 2.6 billion liters of milk annually.
+The industry is marked by significant production and processing capabilities, substantial export activities, and a focus on sustainability.

 China